OlegWock/obsidian-emera/README.md

 * You can't use external modules

-Most notably, you can't use external modules (ones installed with NPM or imported directly by URL).
+Most notably, you can't use external modules installed with NPM.
 If you're interested as to why, check out [How it works](#how-it-works) section.
-However, you can import local files, so if you download required library and place it in components folder – you can import it (as long as library itself doesn't import any other external modules).
+However, you can import from ESM CDN like [esm.sh](https://esm.sh/).
+Or alternatively, you can download required library, place it in components folder and import as usual (as long as library itself doesn't import any other external modules).
 Emera provides a couple of modules out of the box, see [Available modules](#available-modules).

 * You can't use built-in modules